logzio/documentation/docs/user-guide/data-hub/logstometrics.md

 ## Configure LogMetrics

-:::info note
+:::warning note
-LogMetrics rules should be configured in the account storing the relevant logs.
+Log Metrics rules should be configured in the account storing the relevant logs.
 :::